jhogsett/linkit/README.md

     _Notes:_

     * The START and STOP variables specify where in the start up and shutdown process this script is handled.
 The higher the number, the later in the process the script is handled.

+1. Set up a cron job to restart the script hourly

+    First, start up the cron daemon and have it start up automatically on restart

+    * /etc/init.d/cron start
+    * /etc/init.d/cron enable

+    Then edit the cron table

+    * crontab -e

+    Add

+    * 0 */1 * * * /etc/init.d/circleci restart

+    The service will be restarted hourly at the top of the hour

 #### Links